-To facilitate analysis of comments and information submitted, we encourage you to submit comments in an electronic format.
-Before including your address, telephone number, email address, or other personal identifying information in your comment, please be advised your entire comment, including your personal identifying information, may be made publicly available at any time.
-Although you may ask us in your comment to withhold your personal identifying information from public review, we cannot guarantee that we will be able to do so.
+Before including your address, telephone number, email address, or other personal identifying information in your protest, please be advised your entire protest, including your personal identifying information, may be made publicly available at any time.
+Although you may ask us in your protest to withhold your personal identifying information from public review, we cannot guarantee that we will be able to do so.